How to Get Paid for In-Home Senior Care Jobs on Herewith

 Getting paid by private senior care clients on Herewith

 For Helpers whose clients use HomeWork Solutions: When you get hired, you’ll follow prompts to add a bank account for your direct deposit.
 Your direct deposit checks will be from HomeWork Solutions, on behalf of your employer.
-Learn more about how to set up your direct deposit for HomeWork Solutions here.
+Learn more about how to set up your direct deposit for HomeWork Solutions.

 How to set up your Helper payment preferences

-It couldn’t be easier to set up your account to receive payment from your senior care clients.
 You’ll just need to set it up the first time you get booked on Herewith, then you don’t have to worry about it after that unless you decide to make any changes.

 Follow the steps below to connect your bank account or debit card so you can receive payment from your clients on Herewith.